Exploiting Diffusion Prior for Generalizable Dense Prediction: Experimental Results

 \subsection{Intrinsic Image Decomposition}

-Intrinsic image decomposition~\cite{bell_2014_intrinsic} recovers the albedo and shading properties from the RGB image.
+Intrinsic image decomposition~\cite{bell_2014_intrinsic} recovers albedo and shading properties from RGB images.
 It facilitates applications such as recoloring~\cite{beigpour_iccv_2011} and relighting~\cite{Shu_2017_CVPR}.
-Similar to the PIE-Net~\cite{Das_2022_CVPR} work, we use the mean square error $\mathrm{MSE}$ as the evaluation metric to compute the distance between the predicted and pseudo ground-truth estimations.
+Similar to PIE-Net~\cite{Das_2022_CVPR}, we use the mean square error $\mathrm{MSE}$ as the evaluation metric to compute the distance between the predicted and pseudo ground-truth estimations.
 We showcase the qualitative results in Figure~\ref{fig:result} and quantitative comparisons in Table~\ref{tab:albedo-shading}.
-The errors reported for most methods are an order of magnitude larger than ours.
-Notably, our method and the SPADE approach work well in both in- and out-of-domain settings.
+The reported errors of most methods are an order of magnitude larger than ours.
+Notably, while our method and SPADE work well in both in- and out-of-domain settings, we found our method less influenced by artifacts in pseudo ground truth and to offer more reasonable estimations.
+More details are provided in the supplementary document.